deshdog/up-221-mapping-careworker-mobility/group-assignments/project-plan.md

 #### Category II.
 Care Transportation Infrastructure Data
 * <a href="https://geohub.lacity.org/datasets/ladot::city-of-los-angeles-bikeways-1/about">Bicycle Lanes </a>: LA's network of on-street and off-street bikeways; includes four categories of bike paths.
 * Bike racks
-* Handicap Access ramps
+* Handicap Access (curb) ramps
 * Crosswalks
 * Street lights
-* Tree inventory
+* Tree inventory (adds comfort to walking and biking trips)
 * Bus shelters
 * Transit stops + routes
+* Paratransit routes

 #### Category III.
 Social Demographic Data
 * Income, Percentage of population living under local poverty line
 * Race, Class, Nationality

 ### Expected Insights
 Our goal is to assess the overlap of mobility of care destinations with supportive transportation infrastructure.
-We hope to better understand what the current status of mobility is for informal care workers an begin to identify the next steps necessary in building out inclusive and asseccible infrastructure for them going forward.
+We hope to better understand what the current status of mobility is for informal care workers and identify next steps to build more inclusive and accessible infrastructure going forward.